SysBioChalmers/workshops/README.md

 # workshops
 A collection of Sysbio workshops.
+Each workshop has its own branch.
+If you want to author material for a workshop, create a new branch from master.